What should I do if I come across a person who appears to be lifeless or unconscious?

 - instructions on where all your property and investments are and who to contact about them

-- information about any online accounts you have (e.g. social media accounts) which you want shut down when you die
+- information about any online accounts you have (e.g. email accounts) which you want shut down when you die

 - details of your insurance policies